 Date Written: June 4, 2017

 Individual celebrities or “human brands” in fields ranging from sports to art to politics use social media platforms to connect and engage with their audience.
-We analyze the effects of content generated by human brands (referred to as human generated content) in the popular social media platform, Twitter, on audience engagement.
-The first objective of this study is to examine the effect of tone (positive versus negative) of human generated content on the social media engagement measured by the number of retweets.
-Next, we investigate the role of popularity of human brand on engagement.
-Given that human brands are often associated with a group, our third objective is to build on the arguments of perception spillover effects and investigate spillover effects of the content generated human brands belonging to the same group as the focal human brand on the engagement of the focal human brand.
-Set in the context of Indian general election 2014, our analysis based on a mixed effects model that accounts for user and group level heterogeneity reveals that the tone of social media content created by human brands significantly affects audience engagement.
-Specifically, we find that the effect of negative toned content on social media engagement is significantly positive.
-In contrast, we find that the effect of positive toned content on engagement is greater only for popular candidates.
-Furthermore, our results also suggest that the popularity of human brand negatively moderates the relationship between negative tone content and engagement.
+We analyze the effects of the content generated by human brands (referred to as human brand generated content) on the popular social media platform, Twitter, on audience engagement.
+The first objective of this study is to examine the effect of the tone of human generated content on social media engagement.
+Building on the arguments of perception spillover effects, we investigate the content generated by human brands belonging to the same group as the focal human brand on the engagement of the focal human brand.
+Set in the context of the 2014 Indian general election, we find that both positive toned content and negative toned content have a positive effect on social media engagement.
+We find that the popularity of a human brand negatively moderates the relationship between positive tone content and engagement.
 Our findings provide evidence of interesting spillover effects of content created by related brands on the effectiveness of content created by a focal human brand.
-We find that whereas the effect of negative toned tweets of a focal human brand is lower when the tone of related human brands is positive, the effect of negative tone on engagement is greater when the tone of related human brands is negative.
-We supplement our core results with additional analyses that include alternative model specifications, estimation strategies, engagement metrics, and models that account for selection bias.
-Finally, we present implications of this study to practice as well as the literature on social media content.
+In particular, we find evidence for the presence of reinforcement effect, i.e., the effect of negative tone on engagement is greater when the tone of related human brands is negative, and the engagement is higher when the tones of both the focal human brand and related brands are positive.
+However, we find that the effect of negative toned tweets of a focal human brand is lower when the tone of related human brands is positive.
+Our analyses account for endogeneity issues, correlated unobservables, and reflection problem.
+We supplement our core results with additional analyses that include alternative model specifications, alternative samples, estimation strategies, and engagement metrics.
+We present the implications of this study to practice as well as the literature on social media content.

 Keywords: human brand generated content, social media analytics, engagement, tone of social media content